Dark Grass Blue

 (Photo: courtesy of Graeme Cocks, Townsville, Queensland)

 These Caterpillars are green and hairy.
 They feed on the flowers, shoots, and fruits of various plants, including :

-The eggs are pale green, round, and flattened.
+The eggs are off-white, round, and flattened.
+They are covered in a microscopic triangular lattice of ribs.
+The eggs have a diameter of about 0.5 mm.
 They are usually laid singly on the undersides of leaves of a foodplant.

 The species occurs from the Mediterranean to south-east Asia, including :

 Further reading :

 CSIRO Publishing, Melbourne 2000, vol. 2, pp. 835-836.